 No, not only the foreign words, but also there are adjectives that have been converted from the original Japanese noun, such as "iki (similar to cool in English)" or "shizuka (quiet)".
 There seems to be.
 Yes, the Japanese people have been enjoying variations in words since long ago.

-Of course, these "copy adjectives" have two functions.
+Of course, these "copied adjectives" have two functions.

 My wild guess is that this "na" is a variation of the infinitive of the be-verb "da", and it seems "ku-ru da otokonoko" just does not sound good.

 For example, when explaining the reason for something, you might say "...dakara" but wouldn't say "...danode", and if you say, you will rephrase it to "...nanode".
 It is more than just a sound, but really not easy to say "...danode".